 You might only have weekends off work, but if your elopement isn’t worth a vacation day, what is?
 If you can, I highly recommend taking the day before and after your elopement off from work as well.
 Rest, hang out with your partner, celebrate with your friends, go out for a long brunch (or longer hike!).
 Your elopement should be special, no matter how small you keep it, so allow yourselves the luxury of a stress-free experience if you can.
 No one wants to show up frustrated to their own wedding because they were stuck in traffic after work!

 If you need to have your elopement on a Saturday or Sunday, there are still ways for you to get some of the benefits of a weekday elopement.
 First of all, book a photographer who really knows the area you’re getting married, so that they can help you plan for things like traffic, trailhead parking, and the best times to avoid crowds on the trails.
 Some places are super busy at sunrise (I’m looking at you, Maroon Bells), while others are crazy busy at sunset (Lost Gulch in Boulder and many others).
 A great photographer will always be able to suggest a more quiet or remote location!
 Really think about whether getting the one iconic shot of a famous location is worth dealing with dozens if not hundreds of tourists.
 And if you’re not afraid of snow, plan a winter weekend elopement!

 I hope that was helpful to those of you who are still trying to decide on your wedding date!
-If you had a weekday elopement, I’d love for you to leave a comment and tell me why you chose that!
+If you are planning a weekday elopement and are looking for a photographer, I’d love to chat with you.